cncf/tag-contributor-strategy/website/content/accessibility/deaf-and-hard-of-hearing/best-practices-interviewing-deaf-hoh-candidates/interviewers-and-hiring-managers-guide.md

 - **Technical familiarity**: Sign language interpreters tend to cover a variety of topics and aren't hyper-specialized in one topic.
 A candidate's regular interpreter is often familiar with the technical jargon of the candidate’s job field.
 - **Accuracy and nuance**: Sign language relies on facial expressions and body language.
 An interpreter familiar with the candidate’s work drastically reduces ambiguity, and building up that familiarity takes time.
 - **Risk of error**: If the interpreter gets it wrong, you might attribute the error to the candidate, which might make all the difference between getting the job or not.
-This risk still exists with preferred interpreters, but it is less than with an unfamiliar one.
+This risk still exists with preferred interpreters, but is significantly minimized.

 ## Why Aren’t Captions Enough?